Correlation and variable importance in random forests: Conclusion

 We first provided some theoretical insights on the effect of the correlations on the permutation importance measure.
 Considering an additive regression model, we obtained a very simple expression of this criterion which depends on the correlation between the covariates and on the number of correlated variables.
 Extending our results to a more general context is a challenging problem, this question should be investigated deeply for improving our knowledge of this widely used criterion.
 Moreover, the impact of the correlations on other importance measures (see \citet{varImp:vdL06}, \citet{rf:I07}) is a general question of great interest.

 In a second step we focused on variable selection algorithm based on random forests analysis.
 A recursive and a non recursive approaches have been evaluated through an extensive simulation study on several classification and regression designs.
-As expected, the RFE algorithm provides better performances than the non recursive one in presence of correlated predictors: the prediction errors is always smaller with recursive strategy when small size models are selected.
+As expected, in presence of correlated predictors, the screening given by RFE algorithm is more efficient than the one proposed by NRFE: the prediction errors is always smaller with recursive strategy when small size models are considered.
 As a matter of fact RFE reduces the effect of the correlation on the importance measure.

 In the RFE algorithm, updating the ranking is especially crucial at the last steps of the algorithm, when most of the irrelevant variables have been eliminated.
 In future works, the algorithm could be adapted by combining a non recursive strategy at the first steps and a recursive strategy at the end of the algorithm.